The Groom Speech is one of the wedding speeches given during the reception.

 Writing your speech

-The groom’s speech is in many ways the easiest of the three main speeches.
+The groom’s wedding speech is in many ways the easiest of the typical three main speeches at a Wedding.
 Many grooms get away with a list of thank yous and a few comments about how beautiful their wife looks and how happy they are.
 That’s not too bad, but aim higher if you can.
 Consider building your speech around the following structure:

 - Tell the story of how you first met your wife.
 What attracted you to her?
 How did the first date go?
 It’s normally pretty easy to get a laugh in here somewhere.
 If that’s not going to work, then how about the story of how you proposed?